Erith Public Art

 Earth Core Columns - Gary Drostle and Onya McCausland

 The designs featured on the Earth Core Columns include words and artwork created by children and young people, snapshots of their personal history as Erith residents and drawings of fossils and finds.
 The columns were inspired by the archaeology and geology of Erith, and in particular the finds discovered during the construction of Bronze Age Way.

 Atrium Court Water Sculpture - Sokari Douglas Camp CBE

 This hand forged glass and metal sculpture complements the modern design of the Atrium Court building.
 It was inspired by the River Thames and transforms when illuminated during the evening.

 White Hart Thames Barge Mural - Gary Drostle

 The former White Hart Pub shows a traditional Thames Barge approaching the Erith Shore at the end of the 19th Century.
-Once a typical feature unique to the Thames, barges are fondly remembered by local people as a symbol of the working river.
+Barges are fondly remembered by local people as a symbol of the working river.
 The barge in the mural is identified as the "Chance", skippered by a local known as Robert 'The Devil' Austen.
-Erith was the first starting point of the annual Thames Barge race, first held in 1863.

 Riverside Shopping Centre Gates - Onya McCausland

-Erith Riverside shopping centre gates contain images taken from x-rays of items borrowed from shoppers visiting the centre, ranging from pens and lamps to glasses and socks.
-The abstract looking images are reproduced on blue and green colour background panels giving them the appearance of being under water.
+The Erith Riverside Shopping Centre gates features images taken from x-rays of items borrowed from shoppers visiting the centre.
+Ranging from pens and lamps to glasses and socks, the images are reproduced on blue and green colour background panels, giving them the appearance of being under water.